wonkodv/wonkodv.github.io/content/bookmarklets.md

 When you use the last one, you get the desired effect.
 But I also put an error entry in your browser's debugging console with your YT cookies.
 How did that happen?
 The url changes in the `onmosedown` event.
 The changed url is put in the Bookmark.
 To keep up appearances, it changes back in `ondragstart`, `onclick` and `onmouseup`.
-The changed url has some additional javascript, where I could do all kinds of shenanigans.
+The changed url has some additional javascript, where I could do all kinds of shenanigans, like steal your YT session.

 Chromium (v122) will just accept this.